mezzilime/Getting-and-Cleaning-Data/CodeBook.md

 Data in folders "Inertial Signal" is not read.

 ### Renaming and cleaning
-For activity label, the numerical data is replaced with the activity label in the following manner: "1" becomes "WALKING", "2" becomes "WALKING_UPSTAIRS", "3" becomes "WALKING_DOWNSTAIRS", "4" becomes "SITTING", "5" becomes "STANDING", and "6" becomes "LAYING".
+For activity label, the numerical data is replaced with the activity label in the following manner:

+    "1" becomes "WALKING",
+    "2" becomes "WALKING_UPSTAIRS",
+    "3" becomes "WALKING_DOWNSTAIRS",
+    "4" becomes "SITTING",
+    "5" becomes "STANDING", and
+    "6" becomes "LAYING".

 Numbers and leading zereos are removed.
 Punctuation is removed.

-Abbreviations are expanded: "t" becomes "Time", "f" becomes "Fourier", "Acc" becomes "Acceleration", "Mag" becomes "Magnitude", "mean" becomes "Mean", and "std" becomes "Std".
+Abbreviations are expanded:

+    "t" becomes "Time",
+    "f" becomes "Fourier",
+    "Acc" becomes "Acceleration",
+    "Mag" becomes "Magnitude",
+    "mean" becomes "Mean", and
+    "std" becomes "Std".

 ### Final tidy dataset
 The final dataset is a narrow tidy dataset.
 See the Tidy Data document for reference: http://vita.had.co.nz/papers/tidy-data.pdf

 Four final columns are created for the final text file with the following labels:

     1. "subject" -- the user subject number.
-2. "activity" -- the activity engaged in (walking, sitting, etc.)
+    2. "activity" -- the activity engaged in (walking, sitting, etc).
     3. "variable" -- the sensor measurement variable.
     4. "mean" -- the mean of the variable.

 The final tidy.txt file will have 14220 observations in narrow format.